Hampden Clement Blamire Moody: Canada

-Moody was an accomplished artist whose typical paintings depict Canadian landscapes, and are in The National Archives of the United Kingdom, Public Archives of Canada, and Provincial Archives of Manitoba.
+Moody was an accomplished artist whose typical paintings depict Canadian landscapes, and are in The National Archives of the United Kingdom, the Public Archives of Canada, and the Provincial Archives of Manitoba.

 Kaffir War

-Moody fought in the Kaffir War of 1851 to 1853, for which he received a medal and a notice for his gallant conduct on 12 and 13 June 1852, on which he had led a significantly outnumbered group of Royal Engineers in Koonap Pass during a shootout against rebel Khoekhoe between wagons and dwellings.
-Moody was Commander of the 9th Field Company Royal Engineers during 1852 and was Senior Royal Engineer on the 1852 Waterkloof and Transkei expeditions with Sir George Cathcart.
+Moody fought in the Kaffir War of 1851 to 1853, for which he received a medal and a notice for his conduct on 12 and 13 June 1852, on which he had led a much outnumbered group of Royal Engineers in the Koonap Pass during a shootout against rebel Khoekhoe between wagons and dwellings.
+He was the commander of the 9th Field Company Royal Engineers during 1852 and was Senior Royal Engineer on the 1852 Waterkloof and Transkei expeditions with Sir George Cathcart.

 Hong Kong and China

-Moody was the Commander of the Royal Engineers across all of Hong Kong and China during the Second Opium War (1856 – 1860) and, from April and May 1862, during the Taiping Rebellion, near Shanghai.
-He was Commanding Royal Engineer during the Taiping Rebellion until he became unwell and was replaced by Major-General Charles George Gordon.
-The Royal Engineers were a land-marine force who performed 'reconnaissance work, led storming parties, demolished obstacles in assaults, carried out rear-guard actions in retreats and other hazardous tasks'.
-Moody was promoted to Major in October 1858, and to Lieutenant-Colonel on 28 November 1859, and to Colonel in November 1864.
+Moody was the commander of the Royal Engineers across all of Hong Kong and China during the Second Opium War (1856 – 1860) and, from April and May 1862, during the Taiping Rebellion, near Shanghai.
+He was Commanding Royal Engineer during the Taiping Rebellion until he became unwell and was replaced by 'Chinese Gordon'.
+Moody was promoted to major in October 1858, and to lieutenant-colonel on 28 November 1859, and to colonel in November 1864.
+He was invested as a Companion of the Order of the Bath.